gn-docker/circleci-primary/README.md

-# CircleCI Base Image
+# CircleCI Primary Image

-The purpose of this image is to be the primary container for CircleCI docker-compose tests
+The purpose of this image is to be a primary container for CircleCI docker-compose tests